lashgar/ipmacc/README.md

 # Contributors:
 * Ahmad Lashgar from Institute for Research in Fundamental Sciences (now at University of Victoria)
 * Alireza Majidi from Institute for Research in Fundamental Sciences (now at Texas A&M University)
-* Ebad Salehi from University of Victoria
+* Ebad Salehi from University of Victoria (now at Bloomberg L.P.)

 # About IPMACC:
 IPMACC is originally developed at Institute for Research in Fundamental Sciences (IPM), Tehran, Iran.
 We had an old outdated website on IPM page here http://hpc.ipm.ac.ir/ipmacc/.
 Follow our latest updates on https://github.com/lashgar/ipmacc